BASS_Encode_StartLimit

 BASS_ENCODE_PAUSEStart the encoder in a paused state.

 BASS_ENCODE_AUTOFREEAutomatically free the encoder when the source channel is freed.
-If queuing is enabled, any remaining queued data will be sent to the encoder before it is freed.
+If it has queued data, the encoder will be freed asynchronously once that has been processed.

 BASS_UNICODEcmdline is in UTF-16 form.
-Otherwise it is ANSI on Windows or Windows CE, and UTF-8 on other platforms.
+Otherwise it is ANSI on Windows and UTF-8 on other platforms.

 procOptional callback function to receive the encoded data...
 NULL = no callback.
 To have the encoded data received by a callback function, the encoder needs to be told to output to STDOUT.